-The Death of Abraham
+The Death and Burial of Abraham

-His sons Isaac and Ishmael buried him east of Hebron
+His sons Isaac and Ishmael buried him in Machpelah Cave, in the field east of Mamre that had belonged to Ephron son of Zohar the Hittite.

 14 Mishma, Dumah, Massa,